 Theory and concepts of nanomaterials will be covered in this course, including the chemistry and physics of nanomaterials.
-The course will also focus on major classes of nanomaterials, including: carbon nanotubes, technology areas of interest to the class will also be discussed.
+The course will also focus on major classes of nanomaterials, including: carbon nanotubes, nanostructured materials, nanowires, nanoparticles, and other nanomaterials.
+Applications of nanomaterials to technology areas of interest to the class will also be discussed.